 Did you know that even plants need oxygen?
 They can’t keep up with how much ATP their cells require, so they have to use their mitochondria (that other endosymbiotic example we talked about; the powerhouse of the cell) to make more.
 This process uses oxygen.
 It’s especially important when there is little or no light, like at night.

-ATP is a compound with a shitton of energy stored in the bonds.
+ATP is a compound with a boatload of energy stored in the bonds.
 You know, those three (tri) phosphates don’t seem to want to stick to that adenosine, so it takes a lot of energy to keep them together.
 When they break apart, that energy is released and can be used by the cell.
 The poor ATP loses a phosphate and becomes ADP, adenosine diphosphate.

 But back to our phytoplankton and why it’s important for the climate.
 Primary production, so the fixing of carbon dioxide into oxygen, is divided roughly equally between the land and the ocean.
 In 2019, the ocean sank 9.64 Gt CO2, while the land sank 11.50 Gt CO2.
 But keep in mind, there’s a lot more than just trees on land.
 So, while trees get all the credit, they actually do much less than half the work.
 Underneath the ocean surface, there are also plants, mostly seagrasses, that work like land plants.
 Even when combined with kelp and other macro algae, they make up only 10 to 20 percent of global primary production.
 Phytoplankton does the rest.
-Let me say that again: that little green shit in the ocean makes up 40 to 50 percent of global primary production.
+Let me say that again: that little green stuff in the ocean makes up 40 to 50 percent of global primary production.
 If I now tell you that phytoplankton accounts for only 1% of the total biomass on this planet, it’s even more impressive.
 So, they take up a lot less space while doing a lot more than the trees everyone is so focused on.
 Pretty impressive.

 Groups of Plankton